jordanplanders/watermassmodelling2/README.md

 #### For a more satisfying experience, you need to copy the data from woa13.csv into the database.

-  8) copy file from local directory to container:
+  8) Copy file from local directory to container:

           docker cp woa13.csv watermassmodelling2_postgres_1:./woa13.csv

-  9) exec into container postgres instance:
+  9) Exec into container postgres instance:

           docker exec -ti watermassmodelling2_postgres_1 psql -U postgres